The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Mock Simulations

 The statistical significance of the dipole measured from an observed source catalog can be obtained by comparing with the dipole probability density function obtained from mock simulations.
 For accurate comparison, all physical effects that contribute to the dipole must be modeled and included in the simulations.
 An important shortcoming of the simulations used in \cite{Secrest:2021} is that they included the kinematic dipole and shot-noise component, but not the clustering dipole (deeming it negligibly small) or correlated higher-order modes from large scale structures.
 By representing fluctuations only with a white-noise field of equal power across all multipoles, these simulations did not account for the bias that occurs from clustering power, especially from the odd multipoles, that leaks into the measured dipole due to incomplete sky coverage.
 It was shown in \cite{Tiwari:2023} that the angular power spectrum of \textsc{CatWISE2020} for intermediate and high $\ell$ agrees well with $\Lambda$CDM expectation.
 This underscores the need to include these clustering properties in mock simulations.

 Here, we extend beyond previous works by improved modeling of the dipole contributions.
-We generate mock simulations of radio source catalogs incorporating the following: (a) kinematic dipole, (b) shot noise systematics, (c) intrinsic higher $\ell$ large-scale structure contributions, and (d) clustering dipole, in this order.
+We generate mock simulations of radio source catalogs incorporating the following: (a) kinematic dipole, (b) shot noise dipole systematics, (c) intrinsic higher $\ell$ large-scale structure and shot-noise contributions, and (d) clustering dipole, in this order.

 (a) {\em Incorporating the kinematic dipole}: The kinematic dipole component, arising from our motion relative to the CMB rest frame, is simulated directly in pixel space for computational efficiency and physical clarity, following \cite{Secrest:2022}.
 For each pixel $i$ on the sphere, we compute the Doppler factor